PyGameLab/pygamelab/documentation.md

 </br>

 ## 8. Constant variables usage
-- Get the constants: `from PyGameLab import locals`
+- Get the constants: `from PyGameLab import constants`
 </br>
 The constants writed there, are to use the `alignments` and `mouse_buttons` on other parts of code.
 </br>